Welcome ✦✧

 Who are you? ✦✧

-I’m a designer and writer living in San Francisco, and previously spent 4 years in London.
-I have a very interdisciplinary background (computer science and design in undergrad, design history for my MA), so many of the posts here will jump between topics—modernist literature, book cover design, web-based art, and amateur investigations into sociology and philosophy.
+I have a very interdisciplinary background (computer science and design in undergrad, design history for my MA).
+As a result, personal canon covers a wide range of topics: modernist literature, book cover design, web-based art, electronic music, and amateur investigations into sociology and philosophy.

 I also write literary and design criticism: